MaelElseware/MoveItUp/README.md

 # Move It Up! 🧠💪

-**A fun WPF desktop application that combines trivia questions with physical exercises to keep you mentally sharp and physically active during work or study sessions.**
+**A fun WPF desktop application that combines trivia questions with physical exercises to keep you mentally sharp and physically active during long work or study sessions.**

+## 🤔 Why This App Exists

+My brain is too small, when I'm deeply focused on coding, I often forget to take breaks and move around.
+Hours can pass without me getting up from my chair...
+This sedentary behavior isn't just uncomfortable : **prolonged sitting has been linked to increased risks of cardiovascular disease, diabetes, and musculoskeletal problems**.
+Research shows that **sitting for extended periods can reduce blood circulation, weaken core muscles, and negatively impact posture and mental clarity**.

+Rather than relying on willpower alone (which I clearly lack of), I created this gamified system to automatically remind me to move (itup) while keeping my brain engaged with fun questions.
+It's much easier to stick to healthy habits when they're fun and rewarding!

 ## 🎯 What It Does

-Move It Up! periodically interrupts your computer time with trivia questions from various categories.
-Based on whether you answer correctly or incorrectly, you'll be prompted to do different physical exercises - turning learning into an active, engaging experience!
+Move It Up! periodically reminds you to wake up and do a small exercise, using trivia questions from various categories to keep you engaged.
+Based on whether you answer correctly or incorrectly, you'll be prompted to do different physical exercises.

 ### Key Features

-- 📝 **Fully Customizable Content**: Easily modify questions and exercises through JSON files - **1000+ pre-made questions included!**
+- 📝 **Fully Customizable Content**: Easily modify questions and exercises through JSON files - **1000+ pre-made questions included in the release!**
-- 🎲 **Smart Question System**: Questions from 9 categories (Biology, Gaming, History, Geography, Physics, Cinema, Music, Math, General Culture)
+- 🎲 **Smart Question System**: Questions from 9 categories (Biology, Gaming, History, Geography, Physics, Cinema, Music, Calculus (procedurally generated), General Culture)
 - 🏃‍♂️ **Exercise Integration**: Get correct answers?
 Reward exercises!
 Wrong answers?
 Redemption exercises!
-- 📈 **Progress Tracking**: Level up in different categories, earn points, and unlock difficulty tiers
+- 📈 **Progress Tracking/Progression**: Level up in different categories, earn points, and unlock difficulty tiers
 - ⏰ **Customizable Timers**: Set question intervals (default: 50 minutes) and optional drink reminders
 - 🎮 **Discord Rich Presence**: Show off your trivia prowess to friends
 - 🔊 **Sound Effects**: Audio cues for questions, alerts, and achievements